alexisrsantos/PR_DEMO/README.md

 ## Citation:

-> **De Jesús, Wilmarie; Mercedes-Guervarez, Alfonso; Galán-Rivera, Chrystal; Rodríguez-Ortiz; Luis A.; Medina-De Jesús, Leidymee1 Lugo-Estrada, Rady; León-López, Luz E., and Santos-Lozada, Alexis R.** (Year Accesed) *A demographic profile of the areas differentially impacted by Hurricane Maria in Puerto Rico.*
+> **De Jesús, Wilmarie; Mercedes-Guervarez, Alfonso; Galán-Rivera, Chrystal; Rodríguez-Ortiz; Luis A.; Medina-De Jesús, Leidymee; Lugo-Estrada, Rady; León-López, Luz E., and Santos-Lozada, Alexis R.** (Year Accesed) *A demographic profile of the areas differentially impacted by Hurricane Maria in Puerto Rico.*

 # Organization
 - `Code`  — An R code used to reproduce all the results presented in this article.